 - Discworld series

 - In Terry Pratchett's Making Money, Cosmo Lavish offers Moist von Lipwig ten thousand dollars in exchange for Mr. Fusspot, getting a rather indignant reaction.
 (Moist will get twice that per year just for not selling him, and that's without considering the associated contract with the Guild of Assassins.)
-Lampshaded later on during the scenes in which Cosmo talks with other Lavish relatives - he deliberately offered a Comically Small Bribe in an effort to get Moist to underestimate him.
+Lampshaded later on during the scenes in which Cosmo talks with other Lavish relatives - he deliberately offered this in an effort to get Moist to underestimate him.

 How dare he try to bribe me, thought Moist.
 In fact, that was his second thought, that of the soon-to-be wearer of a gold-ish chain.
 His first thought, courtesy of the old Moist, was: how dare he try to bribe me so small.

 - In Unseen Academicals Glenda is able to get her way into the palace and see the ruler of the city by bribing the guards with pie.
-This is a subversion, however, because A) Glenda is a Supreme Chef whose pies are fantastic and B) Lord Vetinari specifically instructed the guards to accept any and all bribes, no matter how small.
+This is a subversion, however, because A) Glenda is a Supreme Chef whose pies are fantastic and B) Lord Vetinari specifically instructed the guards to accept (and report) any and all bribes, no matter how small.
+(They're also ordered to destroy the food, obviously.
+In this case Vetinati laments that it was possibly some kind of crime, and that no member of Glenda's family would ever try to poison someone out of respect for the food.)

 - In the Star Wars Expanded Universe: